MuziDaniels/Math-Drill-App/README.md

 **Database**: MySQL

 **How to Run the App:**
+1. Download and Extract the project ZIP file
-1. Install or Setup local server using XAMPP
+2. Install or Setup local server using XAMPP
-2. In XAMPP start Apache and MySQL
+3. In XAMPP start Apache and MySQL
-3. Go to your browser and go to localhost/phpmyadmin/index.php
+4. Go to your browser and go to localhost/phpmyadmin/index.php
-4. Select import and Choose the math.sql file in the project folder and import it
+5. Select import and Choose the math.sql file in the project folder and import it
-5. In your computer copy/cut the project folder(Math-Drill App) and paste it in the _C:\xampp\htdocs_ folder
+6. In your computer copy/cut the project folder(Math-Drill App) and paste it in the _C:\xampp\htdocs_ folder
-6. After successfully doing this, go to your browser and paste this link _http://localhost/Math-Drill%20App/login.php_ make sure XAMPP is running and you have started _Apache_ and _MySQL_
+7. After successfully doing this, go to your browser and paste this link _http://localhost/Math-Drill%20App/login.php_ make sure XAMPP is running and you have started _Apache_ and _MySQL_

 **Future Improvements**
 Adding more lessons